joshbooks/jniUtil/README.md

 ```bash
 /some/directory/jniUtil/jniMake.sh
 ```
-and it will emit a shared library named `jniUilLib.solib` containing all your JNI code in `./`
+and it will emit a shared library named `jniUtilLib.solib` containing all your JNI code in `./`